mariushko/bash_aid_kit/README.md

 Tested on:

 - Arch Linux - best distro ever
-- Centos 7.3+ - enterprise distro
+- CentOS 7.3+ - enterprise distro

 Relax, it should run on most of linux distos.

+## to do

+- downgrade .gitconfig aliases from 2.15 to 1.8 for CentOS 7 sake...